 The City requires that substantially all full-time employees of the City contribute to the Plan.
 Contributions required from members were at the rate of eight percent (8%) of compensation until June 18, 2019, when it changed to a rate of nine percent (9%) for general fund members hired prior to October 1, 2011 and non-general fund members hired prior to March 5, 2014.
 These contributions have been on a tax-deferred basis since 1994.
 The City is required to contribute the remaining amounts necessary to fund the Plan using an actuarial basis as required by State statute.
-The City's actuarially determined contribution rate for fiscal year 2019, which was determined by the October 1, 2017 actuarial valuation, is 58.59 percent of annual covered payroll.
+The City's actuarially determined contribution rate for fiscal year 2020, which was determined by the October 1, 2018 actuarial valuation, is 60.56 percent of annual covered payroll.
 The vesting period for members hired prior to July 15, 2009 is five (5) years of credited service.
 For members hired on or after July 15, 2009, the vesting period is seven (7) years of credited service.

-The Plan is a single-employer public employee retirement system sponsored by the City, and is included as a pension trust fund in the City's Comprehensive Annual Financial Report (CAFR) as part of the City's financial reporting entity for the year ended September 30, 2019.
-For further information on the City, please see the CAFR.
+The Plan is a single-employer public employee retirement system sponsored by the City, and is included as a pension trust fund in the City's Comprehensive Annual Financial Report (Annual Report) as part of the City's financial reporting entity for the year ended September 30, 2020.
+For further information on the City, please see the Annual Report.

-At October 1, 2018, the date of the latest available actuarial valuation, membership in the Plan consisted of:
+At October 1, 2019, the date of the latest available actuarial valuation, membership in the Plan consisted of:

-Total Members 1,770 Active plan members 647 Inactive plan members entitled but not yet receiving benefits 77 Inactive plan members and beneficiaries currently receiving benefits 1,046
+Inactive plan members and beneficiaries currently receiving benefits 1,117 Inactive plan members entitled but not yet receiving benefits 69 Active plan members 603 Total Members 1,789